mdn/browser-compat-data/docs/contributing.md

 ### Optional: Generating data by mirroring

 Many browsers within BCD can be derived from other browsers given they share the same engine, for example Opera derives from Chrome, and Firefox Android derives from Firefox.
-To help cut down time working on copying values between browsers, contributors may specify a value in the data to mirror the data for browsers from their upstream counterparts.
+To help cut down time working on copying values between browsers, contributors may specify a special value in the data to automatically mirror the data from their upstream counterparts.
 See the [schema documentation](../schemas/compat-data-schema.md#mirroring-data) for more info.

 Note: originally, this functionality used to be provided as an executable script.
-However, because the script must be run manually, this meant that mirrored data would become stale rapidly.
-The proposal to move the mirroring into a build step was proposed in [#15083](https://github.com/mdn/browser-compat-data/issues/15083) to reduce maintenance time.
+However, because the script had to be run manually, this meant that mirrored data would become stale rapidly.
+It was proposed in [#15083](https://github.com/mdn/browser-compat-data/issues/15083) to move the mirroring into a build step to reduce maintenance time.

 ## Getting help